 Put systems and processes in place.
 For example, if you have a service-oriented business, what does your client or customer onboarding process look like?
 While it doesn’t have to be exactly the same every single time, having a system in place – and documenting it – will ultimately save you time and effort.
 Also, as you expand and add staff, it becomes a lot easier to communicate your expectations to your new team members.
 In my office, we joke about how we even have a written procedure for running the postage machine, which helps when someone new joins our office.
 Having that documented process means I have more time to work on the more critical components of running my business.

-Get the right team of advisers.
+Get the right team of financial professionals.
 At a minimum, business owners need to have a good accountant or a CPA, a banker, and an attorney.
 It’s important to have all the legal, financial and tax requirements done properly.
-I think it’s good to have a financial adviser working with you on a personal level, ensuring you have the personal financial resources, as well.
+I think it’s good to have a financial professional working with you on a personal level, ensuring you have the personal financial resources, as well.
 People often end up giving up on their business early because they’ve run out of money.
-A financial adviser can help you anticipate your personal financial needs so that you know you have adequate reserves, as well as a plan in place for cash infusion into the business, if needed.
+A financial professional can help you anticipate your personal financial needs so that you know you have adequate reserves, as well as a plan in place for cash infusion into the business, if needed.